FuckENGN2020/FuckENGN2020/README.md

 $ python3 fuckEngn2020.py

 ### What to Expect
 The hello word script prints "Fuck ENGN2020" for six hundred and sixty six times.
+For imprint the 666 mark of beast.